Social Work Careers Guide: A Comprehensive Guide to Career Paths in Social Work

 What are the highest-paying jobs in social work?

 Some of the highest-paying jobs in social work include behavior analysts, policy analysts, licensed clinical social workers, and healthcare social workers.
 Healthcare social workers, policy analysts, and licensed clinical social workers make an average of about $63,000 annually.
 Behavior analysts make an average of more than $68,000 annually.
 According to data from BLS, government, healthcare, and education offer higher-than-average salaries for social workers.

 How can I advance my career in social work?

-Social workers can advance their careers by obtaining relevant experience and earning high-level degrees.
-A master’s in social work opens up many more doors than a bachelor’s degree.
+Social workers can advance their careers by obtaining relevant experience and earning advanced degrees.
+A master’s in social work opens up more doors than a bachelor’s degree.
 Social workers with a master’s can conduct clinical work and run private practices.
 For individuals who hold a doctorate in social work, job possibilities include high-level administrative positions and university professorships.

 The most closely related careers to social work are counseling, psychology, and psychiatry.
 Clinical social workers and clinical psychologists both use the DSM-5 to help diagnose, assess, and treat patients.
 Other careers with similar responsibilities include mental health or psychiatric nurses, corrections or probation officers, university professors, or non-profit directors.